 Section 1.3 of the LA (USEC, 2006c) describes the ACP's location and description, nearby roadways and bodies of water, and significant geographical features.
 Section 1.3 states that the ACP will be located on DOE-owned land in rural Pike County, a sparsely populated area in south-central Ohio.
 Specifically, the ACP will be located on the PORTS reservation in the former Gas Centrifuge Enrichment Program facilities.
 The PORTS reservation is in Pike County on the east side of the Scioto River approximately equidistant between Portsmouth and Chillicothe, Ohio.
 The Scioto River Valley is 1 mile west of the reservation.
 The Scioto River, approximately 2 miles west of the reservation, is a tributary of the Ohio River, and their confluence is approximately 25 miles south of the reservation.
 With the exception of the Scioto River flood plain, which is farmed extensively, the area around the reservation consists of marginal farmland and forested hills.
 The only other body of water located near the reservation is Lake White, which is located approximately 6 miles north of the reservation.
-With the exception of the Scioto River flood plain, which is farmed extensively, the area around the site consists of marginal farmland and forested hills.
+With the exception of the scioto River flood plain, which is farmed extensively 6 miles north of the reservation.
+With the exception of the scioto River flood plain, which is farmed approximately 6 miles north of the reservation.

-Located adjacent to the site are two major four lane highways: U.S. Route 23, traversing north-south, and U.S. Route 32/124, traversing east-west, service the reservation.
+Located adjacent to the site are two major four lane highways: U.S. Route 23, traversing northsouth, and U.S. Route 32/124, traversing east-west, service the reservation.
 Commercial air transportation is provided through the Greater Cincinnati International Airport (approximately 100 miles west), the Port Columbus International Airport (approximately 75 miles north), or the Tri-State Airport (approximately 55 miles south-east).
-The Greater Portsmouth Regional

-Airport, serving private and charter aircrafts, is located approximately 15 miles southeast near Minford, Ohio, and the Pike County Airport, located just north of Waverly, is a small facility for private planes.
+The Greater Portsmouth Regional Airport, serving private and charter aircrafts, is located approximately 15 miles southeast near Minford, Ohio, and the Pike County Airport, located just north of Waverly, is a small facility for private planes.